elduderinow/07c_FLWR/README.md

 #### FLWR

-  - [ x ] Whenever you hover over an image, some text appears on top of it
+  - [x] Whenever you hover over an image, some text appears on top of it

 #### Hilltop B&B

-  - [ x ] Add at least one on hover animation
+  - [x] Add at least one on hover animation